Monday, August 22, 2022

 Faye had found reports on French social media.
 ‘Charming.
 Looks just lovely.
 Anyway, what’s it to do with us?’

 Cam paused a few moments, then laid it out.
 ‘Think of the game of cricket.
 We’re the batsmen and they’re the bowlers, fieldsmen, keeper, umpires, press, plus half the crowd.
-Supporting us are the rest of the batting team, except two of us who are quislings.
+Supporting us are the rest of the batting team, except that two of us who are quislings.

 ‘Why don’t we just escape, disappear?’ asked Faye, though she already knew the answer.